ScriptingWithSaad/Zelt-Landing-Page/README.md

 # Zelt-Landing-Page
-I am creating this landing page with HTML, Css, and JavaScript.
+I am creating this landing page with HTML, CSS, and JavaScript.

 Click This Link TO Try Out This Page: https://scriptingwithsaad.github.io/Zelt-Landing-Page/